Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-gengrid.md

 ## Related Information
 - Dependencies
-  - Tizen 2.4 and Higher for Mobile
+  - Tizen 6.0 and Higher for Wearable